credativ/plutono/docs/sources/panels/field-options/_index.md

 +++
-title = "Field options and overrides" keywords = ["grafana", "field options", "documentation", "format fields"] aliases = ["/docs/grafana/latest/panels/field-configuration-options/", "/docs/grafana/latest/panels/field-options/"] weight = 500
+title = "Field options and overrides" keywords = ["plutono", "field options", "documentation", "format fields"] aliases = ["/docs/plutono/latest/panels/field-configuration-options/", "/docs/plutono/latest/panels/field-options/"] weight = 500
 +++

 # Field options and overrides

-This section explains what field options and field overrides in Grafana are and how to use them.
+This section explains what field options and field overrides in Plutono are and how to use them.
 It also includes [examples](#examples) if you need an idea of how this feature might be useful in the real world.

-The data model used in Grafana, the [data frame]({{< relref "../../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure that unifies both time series and table query results.
+The data model used in Plutono, the [data frame]({{< relref "../../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure that unifies both time series and table query results.
 Each column within this structure is called a _field_.
 A field can represent a single time series or table column.

 Field options allow you to change how the data is displayed in your visualizations.
-Options and overrides that you apply do not change the data, they change how Grafana displays the data.
+Options and overrides that you apply do not change the data, they change how Plutono displays the data.

 ## Field options